Indoor Air Quality

 University Efforts to Reduce Exposure

 Building Materials used in the construction of office spaces meet local, state, and federal health and safety regulations.
 In addition, USF makes every effort to procure products and materials from vendors that meet industry standards for low VOCs.
-These are typically certifications from independent testings labs.
+These are typically certifications from independent testing labs.

 Greenguard or SCS Indoor Advantage Certified for furniture products.